sitemule/noxDB/README.md

 );
 ```

-Look at all the samples in the `QJXSAMPLE` file
+Look at all the samples in the `QNOXSAMPLE` file